mayankesh239/codeforces_user_tracker/README.md

 ## About The Project

 About this App
 This is an app designed to track the informations of the users on Codeforces.
 This will give you the details of performmance of a user.
-You just need to type his handle and press Go.
+You just need to type thr handle and press Go.

 ### Built With